LaBrant family: Savannah LaBrant

-Savannah Soutas was born on March 2, 1993.
+Savannah was born, Savannah Rose Soutas, on March 2, 1993.
 Her father worked as an insurance salesman and her sister, Chantelle Paige, is an influencer and former singer.
 Her family moved from San Jose, California to Dana Point while she was in middle school, and her parents divorced while she was in high school after her mother found out about an affair that her father was having.
 She attended Saddleback College for two years before transferring to California State University, Long Beach, where she majored in teaching.
 While in college in 2012, she had a daughter, Everleigh Rose Soutas, with her then–boyfriend Tommy Smith.
 The two broke up after, according to her, he cheated on her multiple times.
 Smith died in September 2022 at age 29 from an accidental fentanyl overdose.

 At the recommendation of her mother, GiGi, Soutas and her friend Michelle Foley started ForEverAndForAva, an Instagram fashion blog focused on Everleigh and Ava Foley, Michelle's daughter, both of whom were 10 months old at the time.
 By 2015, the account had more than 85 thousand followers and was the focus of a BuzzFeed article.
 The girls had also modeled for Guess and the Kardashian Kids Collection.
 Foley started the ForEverAndForAva YouTube channel in 2015, which focused on toy unboxing and dance videos and had amassed one million subscribers by late 2018.
 Savannah also gained popularity on Musical.ly for videos she filmed with Everleigh.

 Lives and careers

 Cole and Savannah met at The Grove shopping complex in Los Angeles and began dating in 2016—the same year they started Cole&Sav, a joint YouTube vlogging channel—and got married in July 2017.
-Cole soon tweeted about the consummation of their marriage, writing, "No longer a virgin💯 #MarriageRocks", which received mixed reactions from users online.
+Cole soon tweeted about the consummation of their marriage, writing that he was "no longer a virgin" with the hashtag "#MarriageRocks", which received mixed reactions from users online.
 The couple signed with Creative Artists Agency in 2017.